vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 While SQL can be used to create and modify databases, the focus of this course will be *querying* databases.
 This is an essential skill for a data scientist, as the data we need to perform our analyses often live in databases.

 In SQL, you can select data from a table using a `SELECT` statement.
-For example, the following selects a column called `name` from a table called `people`:
+For example, the following selects the `name` column from the `people` table:

 ```sql
 SELECT name